qgis/QGIS-Documentation/docs/user_manual/expressions/functions_list.rst

    "parent", "Refers to the current feature in the parent layer, providing access to its attributes and geometry when filtering an :ref:`aggregate <aggregates_function>` function" "plot_axis", "The associated plot axis, e.g. 'x' or 'y'."
-   "plot_axis_value", "The current value for the plot axis."
+   "plot_axis_value", "The current value for the plot axis grid line."
    "project_abstract", "The project abstract, taken from project metadata" "project_area_units", "The area unit for the current project, used when calculating areas of geometries"